8 unmissable movies about the Netherlands in WWII

 2. Oorlogsgeheimen

 Oorlogsgeheimen follows the story of Tuur and Lambert, two best friends in Limburg in 1943.
-A new girl, Maartje, begins her new class and makes friends with Tuur.
+A new girl, Maartje, joins their class and makes friends with Tuur.

-Maartje shares a terrible secret with Tuur, which Tuur cannot reveal to anyone — even his best friend Lambert, whose father has become mayor.
+Maartje shares a terrible secret with Tuur, which Tuur cannot reveal to anyone — not even his best friend Lambert, whose father has just become mayor.

 Tuur’s family joins the resistance, but as the situation heats up, Tuur and his family are forced to flee.